faithvoid/PiHOLED/README.md

-# PiHOLED
+# RetroPiHOLED
-PiHOLED is a basic Python script to display Raspberry Pi, Network & PiHole statistics on SH1106-based 1.3 inch (128x64) OLED display HATs, such as the Waveshare 1.3inch OLED Raspberry Pi HAT (can be modified to run on SSD1306-based HATs).
+RetroPiHOLED is a fork of a Python script to display Raspberry Pi, Network / PiHole, Spotify & RetroPie statistics on SH1106-based 1.3 inch (128x64) OLED display HATs, such as the Waveshare 1.3inch OLED Raspberry Pi HAT (can be modified to run on SSD1306-based HATs).
 Tested on a Raspberry Pi Zero W running DietPi but should theoretically work on any SBC + distro combination with a similar GPIO pinout.

-Supports safe reboot by holding KEY1 for 3 seconds, safe shutdown by holding KEY2 for 3 seconds, rotating between brightness settngs with KEY3, and switching between System / Network monitoring using the joystick (left + right).
+Supports safe reboot by holding KEY1 for 3 seconds, safe shutdown by holding KEY2 for 3 seconds, rotating between brightness settngs with KEY3, and switching between System / Network / Music / RetroPie using the joystick (left + right).

 ![](1.jpg)
 ![](2.jpg)